3tternp/officeops_platform/README.md

 - **✅ Production-Ready**: All major features are fully implemented and functional
 - **🎯 Demo-Friendly**: Complete with sample data and multiple user roles for testing

+## 🚀 What's New in 3.0

+- Ticketing system added: create, assign, approve, and resolve tickets end-to-end.
+- New My Tickets page with filters for status and assignment.
+- Dashboard now includes a Personal Tickets card for quick triage.
+- Navigation refresh: improved Sidebar structure and Breadcrumbs for clarity.
+- Settings, Profile, Department and User Management pages refined for consistency.
+- Responsiveness and accessibility improvements across forms, tables, and modals.
+- Documentation updates: installers import schema/seeds; README/INSTALL reflect SQL-based init.

 ## ✨ Features

 ### 👥 User Management